wdi-sg/gitbook-2019/01-workflow/code-review.md

 Meet with the person who wrote the code and ask them the questions you have, *or* if you are still not clear on how it works, ask them to explain it to you.

 ## Changing the Code

+Make a branch for the changes you're going to make: `git branch yourbranchname`

 Make changes to the code as you see fit.